Company Name – Sona BLW Precision Forgings Ltd (Sona Comstar)

 Strong and experienced management team.

-Government of India’s push for faster adoption of EVs through FAME-II policy by providing subsidies to buyers.
+Government of India pushes for faster adoption of EVs through the FAME-II policy by providing subsidies to buyers.

-Sona Comstar’s business is dependent on the performance of the automotive sector globally, including key markets such as US, Europe, India and China.
+Sona Comstar’s business is dependent on the performance of the automotive sector esp non-BEV segments globally, including key markets such as the US, Europe, India, and China.
+This segment faced challenges in Q4FY22

 Overdependence on a handful of clients leads to order book concentration risk.